beyondessential/tupaia/packages/web-config-server/README.md

 Entry point for the app, using [Express](https://expressjs.com).
 Initialises server and sets middlewares’ use:

 - `morgan('dev')` → simple console logger
-- `bodyParser` → auto parse request body as json
+- `bodyParser` → auto parse request body as JSON
-- `checkBadJson` → adequately deal with incorrect json requests (this should be tied in with error handler, and be logged via email)
+- `checkBadJson` → adequately deal with incorrect JSON requests (this should be tied in with error handler, and be logged via email)
 - After that, initialise database and continue →
 - `authInit` → sets up cookie sessions
 - `auth` → check each request for appropriate authorisation